-The Shutdown Cancelled callback is of type SmcShutdownCancelledProc
+The Shutdown Cancelled callback is of type SmcShutdownCancelledProc typedef void (SmcShutdownCancelledProc) (smc_conn, client_data);

-''' typedef void (SmcShutdownCancelledProc)(smc_conn, client_data); smc_conn The session management connection object. client data Client data specified when the callback was registered. '''

 The session manager sends a "Shutdown Cancelled" message when the user cancelled the shutdown during an interaction (see section 5.5, "Interacting With the User").
 The client can now continue as if the shutdown had never happened.
 If the client has not called SmcSaveYourselfDone yet, it can either abort the save and then call SmcSaveYourselfDone with the success argument set to False or it can continue with the save and then call SmcSaveYourselfDone with the success argument set to reflect the outcome of the save.